apache/mxnet/docs/tutorials/python/profiler.md

 This is because, in MXNet, all operations are executed asynchronously.
 So, when `nd.dot(x, x)` returns, the matrix multiplication is not complete, it has only been queued for execution. `asnumpy` in `print(y.asnumpy())` however, waits for the result to be computed and hence takes longer time.

+While it is possible to use `NDArray.waitall()` before and after operations to get running time of operations, it is not a scalable method to measure running time of multiple sets of operations, especially in a Sequential or Hybrid network.

 ## The correct way to profile

 The correct way to measure running time of MXNet models is to use MXNet profiler.
 In the rest of this tutorial, we will learn how to use the MXNet profiler to measure the running time and memory consumption of MXNet models.